ModusCreateOrg/ionic-vue/README.md

 `IonicVueRouter` binds Ionic transitions and routing functionalities with Vue Router.

-It is an extension of the Vue Router thus it can be used as a drop-in replacement with all of the methods, hooks, etc. working as expected.
+It is an extension of the official Vue Router thus it can be used as a drop-in replacement with all of the methods, hooks, etc. working as expected.

 ### Cookbook examples

+**Important: these examples are deprecated, please use the [ionic-vue-examples](https://github.com/ModusCreateOrg/ionic-vue-examples/) instead.**

 - [Basic routing](cookbook/index.html)
 - [Named views](cookbook/named-views.html)